JohanWork/url-test/README.md

 # url-test

-url-test is a Python module for scaning all url in a project distributed under the MIT license.
+url-test is a Python module for scaning all url in a project and test that they are valid and not returning an 404, distributed under the MIT license.

 The project was started in 2021 by Johan Hansson and Niklas Hansson.